TalBal-ripper/liberty_sprite_creator/README.md

 # Liberty Sprite Creator

-Liberty Character Generator is a flexible tool to create your own characters using layered images.
-You have full control over layers, versions, and folder organization.
+Liberty Sprite Creator is a flexible tool to create your own characters (like in RPG Maker) using layered images.
+You have full control over layers, versions of RPG Maker, and folder organization.

 WARNING!!!!!